sardine-web/polaris-web-reflected-xss/README.md

 This template is intended for educational purposes only.
 Testing for vulnerabilities should only be performed on systems you have explicit permission to test.

+# Disclaimer

+This template is created for educational purposes only.
+Unauthorized use of this template on systems you do not own or have explicit permission to test is illegal and unethical.
+Use this tool responsibly and only on systems where you have permission to perform security testing.

 # License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License.

+Author: Sardine Web